qurAI-amsterdam/barrett_gland_grading/readme.md

 - [x] Train standard baseline segmentation models for grading into: ND vs D and NDBE vs LGD vs HGD.
 - [x] Visualization and evaluation (dice and pixel level confusion matrix), preferably in a notebook.
      - [ ] Stitch results back together on slide level (currently evaluating with sliding window over the ROI's).
+- [ ] Train with a classification head for patch level classification.
+- [ ] Assess calibration of segmentation with Brier, ECE and NLL for:
+  - Ensembles
+  - Different loss functions: Dice and/or CCE
 - [ ] Create a processor: takes in WSI, outputs a segmentation mask (.tif).
 - [ ] Deploy on Grand-Challenge.

-**For on fly patch extraction we use:** https://github.com/DIAGNijmegen/pathology-whole-slide-data.
-  * Includes configuration for patch extraction such as batch size, patch size, spacing.
-  * Includes different strategies to sample patches from the WSI (balanced, random, slidingwindow).
-  * Configuration stored in (`configs/base_config.yml`).

-**Data Augmentation:**
-  * Rotates, flips, gamma transform and color jitter (saturation, contrast, hue)

 ### (2) Slide-Level Aggregation
 - [x] Extract tissue containing tiles in WSI's.
-- [ ] Rank tiles according to segmentation probabilities for dysplasia.
+- [x] Rank tiles according to segmentation probabilities and confidence for dysplasia.
 - [ ] Train a standard aggregation model (Transformer, Attention-Pooling) [[2]](#1).

   Each slide $s$ is a sample $(\textbf{x}, y)$: